YIshihara11201/iOSTips/Memory Management Of Reference Types/MemoryManagementOfReferenceTypes.md

 # Memory Management Of Reference Types

+This is keypoint note for "iOS 15 Programming Fundamentals with Swift, by Matt Neuburg, Released October 2021"

 When two object referes to (owns) each othre, Reference Cycle occurs.
 And to avoid this problem, There are two quealifiers `weak`, and `unowned`.